-Pre-Aftercare – Youth who have experienced foster care can begin preparing for the transition to Core Aftercare several months prior to aging out of the system.
-Youth aged 17 or older can meet with a Self-Sufficiency Advocate (SSA) to begin exploring options.
+Youth who have experienced foster care can begin preparing for the transition to Core Aftercare several months prior to aging out of the system.
+Youth aged 17 or older can meet with a Self-Sufficiency Advocate (SSA) to begin exploring their options.

-Preparation for Adult Living (PAL stipend) – Youth may be eligible for financial support in the form of a monthly stipend.
-To qualify for the Preparation for Adult Living (PAL) stipend, youth must have exited placement at age 18 or older, be enrolled in secondary or postsecondary education or work training program, and/or be employed.
+- Preparation for Adult Living (PAL stipend): A monthly stipend based on factors such as age and income.
+You must have exited placement at age 18 or older and be enrolled in an education or work training program, and/or be employed.